 Older formulas of refrigerants can damage the ozone and lead to climate change.
 Here’s a look at the history of residential air conditioner refrigerants:

-- Residential air conditioners have used R22, or Freon, for many years.
-Scientists determined it was detrimental to the environment and ozone, so production permanently stopped on January 1, 2020.
+- Residential air conditioners have used R22, or Freon, for a long time.
+Researchers determined it was detrimental to the planet and ozone, so production permanently halted on January 1, 2020.

 What Should I Do in the Meantime?

-If your air conditioning is close to (or older than) 15 years, now’s a good time to get started planning for this purchase.
+If your AC is close to (or older than) 15 years, now’s a good time to begin planning for this purchase.

-We understand that getting a new system can be a considerable expense.
-That’s why we provide our exclusive Advantage Program™ plus financing, With our Advantage Program, you can have an up-to-date, high-efficiency system for only one small monthly payment.
-And receive maintenance, repairs and parts at no additional expense.*
+We understand that getting a new system can be a major expense.
+That’s why we have our exclusive Advantage Program™ plus financing, With our Advantage Program, you can have an up-to-date, high-efficiency system for merely one little monthly payment.
+And get maintenance, repairs and parts at no added price.*

-Get in touch with us at 804-548-4480 to schedule an appointment right away.
+Get in touch with us at 804-548-4480 to request an appointment now.
 We’ll discuss your budget and needs to help you select the best comfort solution for your residence.